 But what are the different types of dental implants?

-> Let’s discuss the different types of dental implants so that you understand your dental implant options.
+Let’s discuss the different types of dentists implants so that you understand your dental implant options.

-> What Are Dental Implants?
+What Are Dental Implants?

 When you have a damaged or missing tooth, a dental implant can be used to replace the tooth.
 Tooth implants restore the look and the function of your bite.

 The way that dental implants work is that the replacement crown is fitted directly into the jawbone using a small titanium screw.

 Dental implants are permanent.
 Once they have been fitted, they cannot be removed.
 They will stay in place and provide you with a stable bite.

 In comparison to dentures, dental implants look more natural.
 This is because a dental implant will be specially made to match your mouth and the shape and color of your existing teeth.

 Once a dental implant is in place, it will also reduce the risk of cavities forming on nearby teeth.
 They will also lower the risk of sensitivity in other teeth in the area.